-A lot of people on the ketogenic diet often come across the notorious word “ketoacidosis” and wonder how it relates to ketosis.
+A lot of people on the ketogenic diet often come across the notorious term “ketoacidosis” and wonder how it relates to ketosis.
 While Ketoacidosis sounds similar to ketosis, these are two very different things and should not be confused.

 What is Ketoacidosis?